 - From Text to Sermon

-Please see our section on Curriculum for a full list of courses.
+See the section on Course of Study for a full listing of courses.

-For more info on the Master of Arts in Theological Studies, please contact our Recruitment, Enrollment, and Marketing Department.
+For more information on the Master of Arts in Theological Studies, please contact our Recruitment, Enrollment, and Marketing Department.

-If you are ready to become a student at Austin Grad now, see review the section on Admissions to learn what your next steps should be or start your application today!
+If you are ready to become a student at Austin Grad now, please review the section on Admission & Tuition to learn what your next steps should be or start your application today!